Immersive Sound Exhibition by Indigenous Artist at Pennsbury Manor

 NEWSROOM POST: MORRISVILLE, PA

-Morrisville, PA – On Saturday September 21, from 11 a.m. to 2 p.m., indigenous artist Nathan Young will give his “Welcome to Lenapehoking,” performative lecture at Pennsbury Manor (William Penn’s reconstructed estate on the Delaware River in Bucks County).
+Morrisville, PA – Saturday September 21, indigenous artist Nathan Young gave a “Welcome to Lenapehoking,” performative lecture at Pennsbury Manor (William Penn’s reconstructed estate on the Delaware River in Bucks County).

 As an artist and member of the Delaware Tribe of Indians, a federally recognized Lenape tribe, Young reimagined Pennsbury Manor as a site for both reflecting on our nation’s past and envisioning new futures that honor Indigenous perspectives.
 In this self-guided, outdoor sound walk, Young’s work will take participants on a journey through Pennsbury Manor’s riverfront grounds with original music compositions, personal narrative, and environmental recordings.